konsti.

 Footnotes

-1. Consider the difference between the information maximising Japanese design languages and the minimalist American one.
+1. Consider the difference between information-maximising Japanese design languages and more minimalist American ones.